josefwegner/CMAKE_AOS4/README.md

 endif ()
 ```
 This essentially bypasses the actual finding of the library and tell CMAKE: When you finally link the executable, just listen to me and link it with this.

+## Installation
+You should ensure that you set -DCMAKE_INSTALL_PREFIX=VAL to some desired location.
+The last thing you want to do is to install a cross-compiled project into your existing BUILD machine's environment.